What is the usual dose of ibuprofen for adults?

 - Aspirin can lower risks of heart problems.
 But it can also cause serious bleeding.
 Talk to your doctor before you start taking aspirin daily.

-If you are pregnant, trying to become pregnant, or breastfeeding, talk to your doctor.
-It is very important to avoid using NSAIDs during the last 3 months of pregnancy unless your doctor tells you to.
+If you are pregnant, trying to become pregnant, or breastfeeding, don't use NSAIDs unless your doctor says it's okay.

 Copyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.